nicolashery/nicolashery.com/posts/2023-10-07-nesting-reader-environments-servant.md

   getTracing :: env -> TracingEnv
 ```

 **Note:** The `Has` type class pattern is sometimes used in combination with [lenses](https://www.fpcomplete.com/haskell/tutorial/lens/), notably by the `rio` library and documentation.
-I do not use them here because they add another concept to learn and I find the type errors can be more difficult to work with.
-But all of these examples would work perfectly fine with them.
+I do not use them here because they add another concept to learn, and the type errors can be challenging to understand.
+But all of these examples would work perfectly fine with lenses as well.

 To generalize, we'll use these `Has*` type classes in combination with the [`MonadReader`](https://hackage.haskell.org/package/mtl/docs/Control-Monad-Reader-Class.html) type class.
-All of our custom monads are `ReaderT env IO` and can automatically derive `MonadReader`.
+Our custom monads are based on `ReaderT env IO` and can automatically derive `MonadReader`.

-So the concrete implementation of `traced` we wrote earlier for `AppProject`:
+This was the concrete implementation of `traced` we wrote earlier for `AppProject`:

 ```haskell
 traced :: Text -> AppProject a -> AppProject a